jcsteh/reaKontrol/readme.md

 If you aren't sure, run `git submodule update` after every git pull, merge or checkout.

 ### Dependencies
-To build OSARA, you will need:
+To build ReaKontrol, you will need:

-- Several git submodules used by OSARA.
+- Several git submodules used by ReaKontrol.
 	See the note about submodules in the previous section.

 #### Windows